Pre-installation requirements for Kubernetes

 Dynamic provisioning is required to create persistent volumes.
 If you don’t enable dynamic provisioning, you will have to manually create a persistent volume.

-Because Jenkins is highly dependent upon the filesystem, the underlying storage provider must provide minimal input/output operations per second (IOPS) and latency.
+Because Jenkins is highly dependent upon the filesystem, the underlying storage provider must provide sufficient input/output operations per second (IOPS), sufficient throughput, and low latency.

 Storage considerations for CloudBees CI High Availability